karenying/blog.karenying.com/content/posts/2020-10-24--$-touch-update-md.md

 ### Future content

-I will continute to write about web dev/visual design.
+I will continue to write about web dev/visual design.
 If you have any ideas for me to write about, or any feedback on my existing posts, please [email me](mailto:karenying7@gmail.com)!
 I would love to hear from you.

 A subscriber email list _might_ be in the works -- stay tuned if you like what you see.

-## Acknowledgements
+## Acknowledgments

 I would like to thank Steven Chien, Reilly Bova, and Ali Alobaidi for being my biggest fans.
 I value your opinions so much and I know I'm really annoying when it comes to blogging :')